NVIDIA/aistore/authn/README.md

 ## Known limitations

-- **Per-bucket authentication***.
+- **Per-bucket authentication**.
 It is currently not possible to limit user access to only a certain bucket, or buckets.
 Once users login, they have full access to all the data;
 - **In memory only**.
 All issued tokens are kept in memory.
-Restarting AuthN will have and effect of logging out all active users;
+Restarting AuthN will have an effect of logging out all active users;
 - **Adding and removing AWS and GCP credentials**.
 Not supported yet.